James Stuart (artist): Illustrations

 Stuart was a keen natural historian and illustrated many species of mammals, birds, insects, fish and plants during his time in Australia.

 Many of the drawings were bequeathed to William Sharp Macleay and later given to the Linnean Society of New South Wales.
 They are now held by the New South Wales state archives and the Mitchell Library.

 Death and legacy

-Stuart died suddenly at Lake Innes House in Port Macquarie, New South Wales, on 26 May 1842.
+On 26 May 1842 Stuart died in Lake Innes House, Port Macquarie, Colony of New South Wales (present-day, Australia.

 Two earlier bouts of typhus, presumably contracted from incoming disease-ridden ships, may have hastened his death.

 William Sharp Macleay named the brown antechinus (Antechinus stuartii) after him in 1841.